-Fine Art endorsement covers the following disciplines: painting, drawing, printmaking, sculpture and alternative media; photography and digital manipulation.
-Fine Art allows you to develop your skills in whatever medium you like and we encourage pupils to add to their skill set by exposing them to different ways of working.
-You have lots of choice over the type of project you would like to run and we encourage pupils to take ownership of their projects in order to develop independent working and thinking skills.
+Fine Art covers a wide range of disciplines, including painting, drawing, printmaking, sculpture and alternative media, photography and digital manipulation.
+Fine Art allows you to develop your skills in whatever medium you like and we will encourage you to add to your skill set by exposing you to different ways of working.
+You have lots of choice over the type of project you would like to run and we encourage you to take ownership of your projects in order to develop independent working and thinking skills.